triplepoint/micropython_build/README.md

 # Other Uses for This Image
 ## Automated Builds
-In addition to creating a terminal shell inside a container, it's also useful for call one-liner commands from the host machine.
+In addition to creating a terminal shell inside a container, it's also useful for calling one-liner commands from the host machine.
 For instance:
 ```
 docker run -it --rm micropython_build -v /my/mpy/program:/opt/micropython/input:ro -v /my/output/directory:/opt/micropython/artifacts \
 bash -c "cd /home/mpbuild/micropython && \